Pia Hüsch

 Biography

-Pia is a Research Analyst in cyber, technology and national security.
-Her research focusses on the impact, societal risks and lawfulness of cyber operations.
+Pia is a Research Fellow in cyber, technology and national security.
+Her research focusses on the impact, societal risks and lawfulness of cyber operations and the geopolitical and national security implications of disruptive technologies, such as AI

 Prior to joining RUSI, Pia conducted her doctoral research on the lawfulness of low-intensity offensive cyber operations in international law, particularly under the principles of sovereignty and non-intervention.
-She currently continues her doctoral research and teaches at the University of Glasgow.
-Previously, Pia has been a visiting researcher at McGill University and worked at the Glasgow Centre for International Law and Security as well as the Brussels office of the German Marshall Fund of the United States, where she conducted policy research and was part of the strategic convening team.
+Previously, Pia has been a visiting researcher at McGill University and worked at the Glasgow Centre for International Law and Security as well as the Brussels office of the German Marshall Fund of the United States.

 Related programmes